 The new Mikoyan interceptor

 The Russian military aircraft design bureau Mikoyan Gurevich has since the 1940’s been building many famous military aircraft, some of the aircraft being real stallions in terms of speed.
-Two of these are the MiG-25 and the MiG-31 which has both been capable of speeds of over mach 3.2 and 2.83 respectively.
+Two of these are the MiG-25 and the MiG-31 which has both been capable of speeds of over Mach 3.2 and 2.83 respectively.
 MiGFlug offered both for flights in the past, read more here.
-Now there has been rumors that MiG are trying to do it again – building a superfast interceptor.
-The current name of the project is MiG-41 with speeds projected to be of over mach 4.0.
+Now there have been rumors that MiG is trying to do it again – building a superfast interceptor.
+The current name of the project is MiG-41 with speeds projected to be of over Mach 4.0.
 According to the famous Russian experimental pilot Anatoliy Kvochur, the MiG-41 is to be capable of reaching speeds up to Mach 4.3 (about 5270km/h or 3270mph).

 MiG-25 Foxbat – The legend

 To start the history we have to go back to 1964, at the introduction of the MiG-25 Foxbat.
-Built to be able to intercept missiles and high speed american aircraft (such as the SR-71) it had a speed which was almost as high as the Blackbird’s and a service ceiling of 20,700 meters.
-A big advantage it had over the SR-71 was that it was not only a surveillance aircraft, it carried four air-to-air missiles aswell which made it a deadly weapon.
+Built to be able to intercept missiles and high-speed American aircraft (such as the SR-71) it had a speed which was almost as high as the Blackbirds and a service ceiling of 20,700 meters.
+A big advantage it had over the SR-71 was that it was not only a surveillance aircraft, but it also carried four air-to-air missiles as well which made it a deadly weapon.
 Unlike the Blackbird which was only built in a few copies, the success of the MiG-25 made it having over 1,100 units built!
-To say the least this was a success, and only 17 years later the next step in the Mikoyan series had its introduction.
+To say the least, this was a success, and only 17 years later the next step in the Mikoyan series had its introduction.